 - NHMRC-ARC-UA joint media release

-The 2018 Code will be supported by supplementary guidance on specific topics to encourage responsible research conduct.
-The first guide is the Investigation Guide and a number of other supplementary guidance documents are currently being developed.
+The 2018 Code will be supported by additional guides on specific topics to encourage responsible research conduct.
+The first guide is the Investigation Guide.

 In the meantime, and until such time as the individual guides are developed, institutions and researchers should continue to refer to the advice set out in Chapters 2-8 of the 2007 Code.